 Since most of the provisions of the Utility Model Act and the Act on the Protection of New Varieties of Plants apply the provisions of the Patent Act mutatis mutandis, procedural rules for utility model and new plant varieties proceedings are generally similar to the patent proceedings described above.

-Second-instance proceedings under the Patent Court are reviewed by a panel of judges who are not technical judges with a scientific background.
-The Patent Court offers technical examiners (qualified persons with doctoral degrees in science and technology) who can support the judges on the technical issues of the case.
+Second instance proceedings under the Patent Court are reviewed by a panel of judges who are not technical judges with a scientific background.
+The Patent Court offers technical examiners (examiners or judges dispatched from the KIPO or IPTAB, qualified persons with doctoral degrees in science and technology, etc) who can support the judges on the technical issues of the case.

 Proceedings under the Supreme Court are heard by 14 justices, who are assisted by a dedicated panel of IP judges (judges who specialise in IP law).